JonathanMELIUS/BioMartScript/README.md

     **endpoint**=http://plants.ensembl.org/biomart/

-    You can find an overview of releases in the [Ensemble Archive](http://www.ensembl.org/info/website/archives/index.html).
+    You can find an overview of releases in the [Ensembl Archive](http://www.ensembl.org/info/website/archives/index.html).

 * MartRegistry can be found there: